friday27/stock-price-api/README.md

 * **DELETE**  /stocks - Remove tickers from watchlist if the held amount = 0.
 * **GET**     /stocks/ticker?q=symbol - Return the stock information without profit and return.
 * **GET**     /stocks - Get the user's stock watchlist with calculated profit and return(%).

-#### Test Cases - Stocks

-* Should add tickers into user's watchlist without held price and amount (check db) [done]
-* Should add tickers into user's watchlist with held price and amount (check db) [done]
-* Should not add tickers into user's watchlist with negative held price [done]
-* Should not add non-exising tickers into user's watchlist [done]
-* Should not add tickers into user's watchlist without authentication [done]
-* Should add selling records into user profile (check db) [done]
-* Should not add selling records when the stock amount held by the user < selling amount [done]

-* Should delete tickers from user's watchlist if held amount = 0 (check db)
-* Should not delete tickers from user's watchlist if held amount > 0
-* Should not delete tickers which are not in user's watchlist
-* Should not delete tickers from user's watchlist without authentication

 ### /forex